danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 end
 ```

 The `renewal_time` was stored in the state file during setup (from `subscription.current_period_end`).
-We add 30 days past that — a conservative buffer that guarantees Stripe has had time to process all the retries regardless of your configured retry schedule. `wait_for_clock_ready` is a helper method defined in the rake file that polls Stripe until the clock is done advancing:
+We add 30 days past that — a conservative buffer that guarantees Stripe has had time to process all the retries regardless of your configured retry schedule. `wait_for_clock_ready`, `load_state`, and `state_file_path` are helper methods defined in the rake file:

 ```ruby
 def wait_for_clock_ready(clock_id)